bkvarda/xtremlib/README.md

 # xtremlib

-xtremlib is a PowerShell Module that wraps interactions with the XtremIO RESTful API The latest release (3.0) was written and tested against XIOS 3.x.
-If you are running 1.0, things have changed a bit.
+xtremlib is a PowerShell Module that wraps interactions with the XtremIO RESTful API The latest release (3.0) was written and tested against XIOS 3.x and can be found [here](https://github.com/bkvarda/xtremlib/releases/tag/3.0).

-## xtremlib 4.0
+## xtremlib 4.0 (in development)
 No current release.
 Source will be updated in the 4.0 branch [here]()

 #### Upcoming changes